kghandour/Ollama-SwiftUI/README.md

 # Ollama-SwiftUI
 A user-friendly interface for [Ollama AI](https://ollama.ai) created in Swift.
+This application is not directly affiliated with Ollama.ai

 ![Ollama SwiftUI](assets/images/OllamaNoBG.png)